Edit Scenario Secondary Screen View and Toolbars

 The Scenario Form allows you to edit a specific scenario details.
 It includes various fields for the identification of a scenario, which are detailed in the following tabular format:

-To access these fields in the Scenario Form, click this icon located in the top-right corner of the Header bar.
+• To access these fields in the Scenario Form, click on edit icon located besides the scenario in scenario lists.

 Scenario Form Fields and Descriptions